How to attack in FIFA 16

 1. First touch

 - Trapping the ball.
 As above this only works well with very high rated players or high ball control.
 Press LT or L2 to trap the ball and higher skilled players will cushion the ball with different parts of the foot or even chest.
+You can also try using the LB or L1 to trap the ball as that is the button for stopping and facing the goal.
+Works really well for stopping ball generally from a pass.

 - Small nudge.
 As the ball arrives nudge the left stick in the direction you want to pass or run next.
 Your player will turn his body and nudge the ball in that direction as his first touch.
 This is extremely effective for making a small bit of space for your next pass or to create space for a shot.